Highways in Greece: A3 (Central Greece Motorway)

 Construction began in 2009, lasted 2 years and stopped in 2011 due to the financial crisis.
-At the end of 2013 it was decided to proceed with the immediate construction of the central middle section, Trikala - Xyniada with a length of 80 km, while construction of the northern (Grevena-Trikala) and southern (Xyniada-Lamia) sections was postponed.
+At the end of 2013 it was decided to proceed with the immediate construction of the central middle section, Trikala–Xyniada with a length of 80 km, while construction of the northern (Grevena–Trikala) and southern (Xyniada–Lamia) sections was postponed.

 The middle section between Xyniada and Trikala was inaugurated and opened to traffic on December 22, 2017.
-In October 2018 the European Commission approved the funding for the construction of the southern section, Xyniada - Lamia, which out of the 32,5km, the 14,2 km section from Motorway 1 to Karpenissi I/C is opened to traffic on July 15th, 2021, while the rest is underway and is expected to be completed until 2023.
-The construction of the northern section, Trikala - Egnatia Odos junction, has started on November of 2021.
+In October 2018 the European Commission approved the funding for the construction of the southern section, Xyniada - Lamia, which out of the 32,5km, the 14,2 km section from the A1 to Karpenissi I/C is opened to traffic on July 15, 2021, while the rest is expected to be completed by 2024.
+The construction of the northern section, Trikala–Egnatia Odos junction, has started on November of 2021 with completion due by 2025.